 Electronic Air Cleaners:

-A newer technology in electronic air cleaners is called "electronically enhanced media" combining elements of both electronic and media air cleaners.
+A newer technology in electronic air cleaners is called “electronically enhanced media”, which combines elements of both electronic and media air cleaners.
 Particles are electrically charged and then collected by the massive air cleaning media of a traditional high-efficiency cleaner.
-Because the replacement of the media is simple and there are no plates to clean; efficiency is maintained throughout the media's life.
+Because the replacement of the media is simple and there are no plates to clean, efficiency is maintained throughout the media’s life.
 Electronically enhanced media air cleaners are 99% effective in the removal of numerous particle categories.
 Electronic air cleaners generally have warranties of one to five years.